sunpy/ndcube/docs/coordinates.rst

 It also executes these transformations via methods like `~astropy.wcs.WCS.world_to_pixel` and `~astropy.wcs.WCS.pixel_to_world` which convert between pixel indices and world coordinate values.
 However, these methods are independent of the data array and the `~astropy.wcs.WCS` object carries little or no information about the data itself.
 That is why the ndcube package is needed.

-Nonetheless, Astropy's WCS implementation is a crucial pillar of ndcube, as is the more generalized offshoot, `gWCS <https://gwcs.readthedocs.io/en/stable/>`_, which provides greater generalization outside of the FITS data model.
+Nonetheless, astropy's WCS implementation is a crucial pillar of ndcube, as is the more generalized offshoot, `gWCS <https://gwcs.readthedocs.io/en/stable/>`__, which provides greater generalization outside of the FITS data model.
-Crucially though for ndcube, both implementations adhere to the `Astropy WCS API <https://docs.astropy.org/en/stable/wcs/wcsapi.html>`_.
+Crucially though for ndcube, both implementations adhere to the `Astropy WCS API <https://docs.astropy.org/en/stable/wcs/wcsapi.html>`__.
 A familiarity with WCS and the Astropy and gWCS Python implementations will be helpful (although hopefully not essential) in understanding this guide.
-We therefore encourage users to read `Astropy's WCS guide <https://docs.astropy.org/en/stable/wcs/>`_ and the `gWCS documentation <https://gwcs.readthedocs.io/en/stable/>`_ to learn more.
+We therefore encourage users to read `Astropy's WCS guide <https://docs.astropy.org/en/stable/wcs/>`__ and the `gWCS documentation <https://gwcs.readthedocs.io/en/stable/>`__ to learn more.

 In this section we will discuss the features ndcube has built upon these implementations to support the integration of data and coordinates.

 NDCube Coordinates
 ==================

 Although WCS objects are a powerful and concise way of storing complex functional coordinate transformations, their API can be cumbersome when the coordinates along a whole axis are desired.
 Making this process easy and intuitive is the purpose of the `ndcube.NDCube.axis_world_coords` method.
 Using the attached WCS object, information on the data dimensions, and optional inputs from the user, this method returns high level coordinate objects --- e.g. `~astropy.coordinates.SkyCoord`, `~astropy.time.Time`, `~astropy.coordinates.SpectralCoord`, `~astropy.units.Quantity` --- containing the coordinates for each array element.